nilesh2454/ppac-website/README.md

 ## How can I deploy this project?

-Use Vercel for deployment or any other platform.
+You can deploy this project using Vercel, Netlify, or any other static hosting provider that supports Vite/React projects.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain?

 Yes, you can!

-To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.
+Most hosting providers (like Vercel or Netlify) allow you to connect a custom domain through their dashboard.